Preparing for Shabbos-A Mitzvah and obligation upon each person:

 Sparks of Chassidus:

-Add in preparations also by Bein Hashmashos: Aside for the preparation done in the morning one is to also add in preparation during twilight [after sunset].
+Add in preparations also by Bein Hashmashos: Aside for the preparation done in the morning one is to also add in preparation during twilight.
+[This refers to prior to sunset, as after sunset it is forbidden for one to do any Melacha.

 Ketzos Hashulchan 70 footnote 14 and so is implied from Admur.
 In any event the more Shabbos preparations one personally performs the greater the Mitzvah.

-Mishneh Berurah 250 in Shaareiy Tziyon 9.
-This unlike the understanding of Ketzos Hashulchan 70 footnote 14 [and Kitzur Hilchos Shabbos 250 footnote 3], which understands from Admur that one who is able to learn is rather to do so and have another do the remaining Shabbos preparations [besides for the one which he must personally perform].
-Likewise the Kaf Hachayim 251/22 and Aruch Hashulchan 251/3 rule that one who has someone else available to prepare his Shabbos needs for him, is to do have them do so if he plans to spend his time learning..
+Other opinions in Admur and other Poskim: Some understand from Admur that one who is able to learn Torah is to do so and have another person do the remaining Shabbos preparations [besides for the one preparation which he must personally perform].
+[Ketzos Hashulchan 70 footnote 14; Kitzur Hilchos Shabbos 250 footnote 3] So rules also other Poskim that one who has someone else available to prepare his Shabbos needs for him, is to do have them do so if he plans to spend his time learning.
+[Kaf Hachaim 251:22; Aruch Hashulchan 251:3]

-There is an obligation upon every person to do some preparation for the honor of Shabbos, as is evident from the fact that many Tzadikim even though they would learn torah without stop ((תורתו אומנתו, on Erev Shabbos they would stop to do this mitzvah.
+The proof: There is an obligation upon every person to do some preparation for the honor of Shabbos, as is evident from the fact that many Tzadikim even though they would learn Torah without stop ((תורתו אומנתו, on Erev Shabbos they would stop to do this mitzvah.
 [250 Kuntrus Achron 2]

-As this is required out of respect and honor for Shabbos [which is an obligation upon all, and thus at least some act of honor in preparing for Shabbos must be done by all]. [ibid]
+The reason: As this is required out of respect and honor for Shabbos [which is an obligation upon all, and thus at least some act of honor in preparing for Shabbos must be done by all].
+[Admur ibid]

 This follows that which was explained above that it is better for one to personally perform a Mitzvah then for one to send an emissary to so for him.
 See footnote there!

-Kuntrus Achron 2.
-There Admur explains that when the Amoraim would salt the fish, which was their greatest delicacy, they fulfilled, in addition to the obligation to assist in preparing for Shabbos, as well the Mitzvah of “Mitzvah Bo Yoser Mebishlucho”
+Admur 250 Kuntrus Achron 2; There Admur explains that when the Amoraim would salt the fish, which was their greatest delicacy, they fulfilled, in addition to the obligation to assist in preparing for Shabbos, as well the Mitzvah of “Mitzvah Bo Yoser Mebishlucho”

-This is done in order so one also benefit from the Mitzvah of “better to perform a Mitzvah personally than through a messenger” in the item of which the actual Mitzvah of Oneg Shabbos is being performed with. [ibid]
+This is done in order so one also benefit from the Mitzvah of “better to perform a Mitzvah personally than through a messenger” in the item of which the actual Mitzvah of Oneg Shabbos is being performed with.
+[Admur ibid]

-They themselves would perform tasks which were beneath their dignity.
+The Sages would personally perform tasks which were beneath their dignity.
 Rav Chisda would chop vegetables very thin; Raba and Rav Yosef would chop wood; Rav Zeira would ignite the bonfire; Rav Nachman would tidy the house.
-[It requires further analysis why Admur omitted the names of the Sages, in contrast to the Michaber which lists them as written in the Gemara.]
+[Shabbos 119a; It requires further analysis why Admur omitted the names of the Sages, in contrast to the Michaber which lists them as written in the Gemara.]
 This was all done to show their respect for Shabbos, emphasizing the importance it had to them, and that they were in awe of its honor.
-This is just like a servant who is hosting his master in his home in which case the servant endeavors to show that the master is of importance to him and he awes his honor to go out of his way and do preparations for his arrival. [ibid]
+This is just like a servant who is hosting his master in his home in which case the servant endeavors to show that the master is of importance to him, and he awes his honor to go out of his way and do preparations for his arrival.
+[Admur ibid]

 Shaareiy Teshuvah 250, brought in Ketzos Hashulchan 70 footnote 14